 Then drive along the Apache Trail to the Roosevelt Dam, which was the largest water dam in the U.S. before the Hoover Dam was built.

 After an invigorating day of exploring Scottsdale and beyond, don’t forget to relax and enjoy some downtime at your resort!

-If you’re planning to stay here, I would recommend stopping by the activity center to sign up for some of the awesome activities we offer throughout the day (such as our make-your-own-bear factory and tie-dying).
+If you’re planning to stay there, I would recommend stopping by the activity center to sign up for some of the awesome activities the resort offers throughout the day (such as make-your-own-bear factory and tie-dying).